iamBelugaa/pubsub/README.md

 - Always check for errors when subscribing or publishing
 - Use `defer` to ensure proper closure of the PubSub system
 - Implement proper context handling for HTTP-based implementations
+- Consider using channel buffering for high-throughput scenarios
+- Use a termination signal (like a `done` channel) to cleanly shut down goroutines

 ## Thread Safety